Column: Tua shouldn’t have played, but complex issues remain | Times Leader

 That said, something clearly fell through the cracks in this case.

-Everyone who viewed the hit Sunday — Tagovailoa was shoved after an off-balance throw, the back of his head slamming into the turf — of a concussion.
+Everyone who viewed the hit Sunday — Tagovailoa was shoved after an off-balance throw, the back of his head slamming into the turf — saw the telltale signs of a concussion.

 Tagovailoa climbed to his feet like a punch-drunk boxer.
 He shook his head, apparently trying to clear the cobwebs.
 His legs buckled, causing him to drop briefly to his knees, before he was helped to the sideline.

 Stunningly, he missed only three Miami snaps at the end of the first half.
-Tagovailoa returned after the break to finish the game, over the Bills.
+Tagovailoa returned after the break to finish the game, leading Miami to a 21-19 victory over the Bills.

 While the QB and his team insisted a back injury caused his rubbery legs, that explanation was rightfully met with skepticism.